dom111/webdav-js/README.md

 - [ ] Support keyboard navigation whilst overlay is visible
 - [ ] Add progress bar for file uploads
 - [ ] Improve code in `item.js` - maybe split out the functionality into each action?
+- [ ] Look into conversion to TypeScript